MinecraftForge/Documentation/docs/concepts/registries.md

 Custom registries can usually just be a simple map of key to value.
 This is a common style; however, it forces a hard dependency on the registry being present.
 It also requires that any data that needs to be synced between sides must be done manually.
 Custom Forge Registries provide a simple alternative for creating soft dependents along with better management and automatic syncing between sides (unless told otherwise).
 Since the objects also use a Forge registry, registration becomes standardized in the same way.

-Custom Forge Registries are created via `RegistryBuilder` via either `RegistryEvent$NewRegistry` or the `DeferredRegister`.
+Custom Forge Registries are created via `RegistryBuilder` via either `NewRegistryEvent` or the `DeferredRegister`.
 The class `RegistryBuilder` takes certain parameters (such as the name, the `Class` of its values, and various callbacks for different events happening on the registry).
 Calling `RegistryBuilder#create` will result in the registry being built, registered to the `RegistryManager`, and returned to the caller for additional processing.

 The `Class` of the value of the registry must implement `IForgeRegistryEntry`, which defines that `#setRegistryName` and `#getRegistryName` can be called on the objects of that class.
 It is recommended to extend `ForgeRegistryEntry`, the default implementation instead of implementing the interface directly.
 When `#setRegistryName(String)` is called with a string, and that string does not have an explicit namespace, its namespace will be set to the current modid.

 Any newly created registry should use its associated [registration method][registration] to register the associated objects.

-### Using RegistryEvent$NewRegistry
+### Using NewRegistryEvent

-When using `RegistryEvent$NewRegistry`, all one needs to do is construct the registry within the event via `RegistryBuilder`.
-Since the registry is created after calling `#create`, the resulting registry can be stored in any `IForgeRegistry` field for future use.
+When using `NewRegistryEvent`, all one needs to do is construct the registry within the event via `#create`.
+The supplied registry can be accessed after `NewRegistryEvent` has finished posting to the mod event bus.

 ### With DeferredRegister

 The `DeferredRegister` method is once again another wrapper around the above event.
 Once a `DeferredRegister` is created in a constant field using the `#create` overload which takes in the registry name and the mod id, the registry can be constructed via `DeferredRegister#makeRegistry`.
 This takes in the registry class along with a supplied `RegistryBuilder` containing any additional configurations.
 The method already populates `#setName` and `#setType` by default.
 Since this method can be returned at any time, a supplied version of an `IForgeRegistry` is returned instead.
-This will be unresolvable until `RegistryEvent$NewRegistry` passes.
+This will be unresolvable until `NewRegistryEvent` passes.

 !!! important
-    `DeferredRegister#makeRegistry` must be called before the `DeferredRegister` is added to the mod event bus via `#register`. `#makeRegistry` also uses the `#register` method to create the registry during `RegistryEvent$NewRegistry`.
+    `DeferredRegister#makeRegistry` must be called before the `DeferredRegister` is added to the mod event bus via `#register`. `#makeRegistry` also uses the `#register` method to create the registry during `NewRegistryEvent`.

 Handling Missing Entries
 ------------------------